 Specifically, the legislation would ban all earmarks, and define earmarks as any congressionally directed spending item, limited tax benefit, or limited tariff benefit.
 Claire also sponsored legislation to establish a powerful "line-item veto" tool for the President to cut wasteful spending like earmarks.
 The Reduce Unnecessary Spending Act would give the President the authority to identify wasteful spending in large appropriations bills, and would then require expedited consideration in Congress of the proposed cuts to those programs.

 And in 2012, Claire joined with Republican Senator Rob Portman of Ohio to introduce legislation to simplify trade processes for America's manufacturers and guard against the return of Congressional earmarks.
-Current rules allow companies that require products from overseas to obtain tariff relief.
-In order to secure a tariff reduction, however, companies must first find a member of Congress to sponsor the provision.
-Only when a provision has been introduced as a stand-alone bill can it be sent to the International Trade Commission.
 Claire and Senator Portman's legislation would streamline the process for duty suspensions by allowing companies to submit their proposals directly to the International Trade Commission.
 These changes would bolster accountability by lessening the chance for backdoor earmarks and would reduce barriers for job-creators, who would no longer be forced to spend time and resources on hiring lobbyists to secure Congressional support at the start of the process.

 Claire waged a successful six-year effort to rein in wasteful wartime contracting practices in Iraq and Afghanistan - modeled on Harry Truman's famous battle against war profiteering.
-And leading the Senate panel on Financial & Contracting Oversight, Claire has led dozens of investigations into wasteful federal contracts.
-These include investigating questionable contracts to combat bio-terrorism threats, food service contracts, State Department rules regarding grants and cooperative agreements, ongoing problems with Alaska Native contracting, and systemic contract mismanagement problems at the Department of Energy, and costly and ineffective sports marketing and sponsorship contracts by the Army National Guard.
+And leading the Senate panel on Financial & Contracting Oversight, Claire has led dozens of investigations into wasteful federal spending.
+These include questionable contracts to combat bio-terrorism threats, State Department rules regarding grants and cooperative agreements, ongoing problems with Alaska Native contracting, systemic contract mismanagement at the Department of Energy, and costly and ineffective sports marketing and sponsorship contracts by the Army National Guard.

 In the wake of several scandals involving senior federal employees, Claire led the effort to stop questionable bonuses awarded to federal Senior Executive Service employees, and bonuses awarded to employees at the General Services Administration - eventually introducing the bipartisan Stop Wasteful Federal Bonuses and Conferences Act.

 And Claire has led the effort to reform or eliminate the Lifeline government phone subsidy program - a program Claire has labeled as "riddled" with fraud, and which is funded by the Universal Service Fund (USF), with resources from a fee telephone users pay on their phone bills.
-Claire has sought to have phone companies accused of fraud investigated criminally, demanded that the Federal Communications Commission, which oversees the USF, aggressively pursue its own enforcement actions, and called on the FCC to shift Lifeline funds into the "ConnectED" initiative, which aims to connect 99 percent of America's students to the Internet through high-speed broadband in schools and libraries over the next five years.
+Claire has sought to have phone companies accused of fraud investigated criminally, demanded that the Federal Communications Commission, which oversees the USF, aggressively pursue its own enforcement actions, and called on the FCC to shift Lifeline funds into the "ConnectED" initiative, which aims to connect 99 percent of America's students to the Internet through high-speed broadband.